sam2829/project-3-0s-and-Xs/README.md

   - On the deployment page, I scrolled down to deployment method and confirmed I wanted to deploy through GitHub.
   - When I click on GitHub a search bar will appear underneath which will allow me to search for my GitHub repository.
 I made sure I spelt the repository I'm searching for exactly as I named it and then clicked the search button.
   - The repository then appeared underneath my search, I checked this was the correct repository and then clicked the "connect" button.
 This has now linked up my Heroku app and my GitHub repository code.
-  - I then scrolled and clicked on the button "Enable Automatic Deploys", this allows my Heroku app to automatically update every time I've pushed a new change to my code to GitHub.
+  - I then scrolled down and clicked on the button "Enable Automatic Deploys", this allows my Heroku app to automatically update every time I've pushed a new change to my code to GitHub.
   - I then scrolled down and clicked on the button "Deploy Branch" which is now building the app.
-  - Once the app is successfully deployed, a message appeared "saying your app was successfully deployed."
+  - Once the app is successfully deployed, a message appeared saying "your app was successfully deployed."
 Then click on the "view" button which will take me to the deployed link.

   ## Data Model